 There’s an outfit collage creator where you add the wanted items to create each outfit.
 The background of the outfit board is white so I’ve opted for white backgrounds on all my clothes pics to keep it neat.
 The order in which you add each item is important, if you for instance wish to wear a top untucked and want the collage to show that you have to add the pants first and the top next.
 Resizing each item to get the scale correct is hard in my opinion, but could also be from not having the best pics in the first place.

 What I miss is the option to duplicate an outfit to change only one or a few things in it for a different outfit, rather than having to start from scratch every time.
 Most of my clothes are fully mixable, which means that skirt #1 + top #1 would go with several toppers and accessories, and skirt #1 + top #2 goes with the same and other toppers and accessories etc., which makes it a very big task starting from scratch for each outfit.

-I don’t know if there are any limitations in number of items and outfits.
-I don’t have that many clothes and so far have only added five outfits.
-I also don’t know if there are any other features included in the app.
+I don’t know if there are any limitations in number of items and outfits, and since I don’t have that many clothes and so far have only added five outfits.
+I’m also unsure if there are any other features included in the app.
 The app is free but as mentioned above you can pay to get more background options, and there might be more features you can get by paying.

 Get My Dressing – from Google Play